ganesh35/ng2-Profile/README.md

 # ng2-Profile [1.0.0]
 ### A simple minimalistic MultiLingual Boiler-plate template for a perfect Profile website
+This is an Angular 2 application developed using typescript v2.0.2.

 * [Technical Informatoin](#tech-info)
 * [Demo](#demo)
 * [Features](#features)